MacoskoLab/Macosko-Pipelines/tools/disco/images.md

 You should see a newly created image called "myimage"

-A few notes on the build:

-`-t myimage`: this is the name to give the image (tag?)
-`--squash`: podman stores a copy of the image after each step of the build - this is to make If you rebuild, the new image does not overwrite the old one. get the "latest" tag and the previous image become untagged.
-They take up space so Make sure to stop all containers using the old image and podman rmi it
-You'll also see a debian image which was pulled to be used as a base - this can be kept or removed with podman rmi <image>.
-It is blank.

 Podman images are stored in `/local/podman/containers-user-$UID`, and this folder is NOT shared across the various nodes.
-This means that you won't be able to make containers using this image on a different node.
-We can run a command (TODO)
+This means that you currently won't be able to make containers using this image on a different node.
+See the FAQ for a discussion on how to send a copy of the image to other nodes.

 Exit the srun session - this step is complete